 Artists have been coming to this area for over a century to capture that special light that bathes our lakeshore, our river, and our woods.
-Fris’ downtown store (30 W 8th St, Holland, (616) 396-6518) has a good selection of what you need.
+Visit James Brandess Studio and Gallery (238 Butler St, Saugatuck, (269) 857-1937) who has watercolor and drawing supplies for sale, and also his original paintings and reproductions.
 Peggy Boyce at Discovery Art Center (Main and Water Sts, Saugatuck, (269) 857-8225) stocks some watercolor supplies.
 It’s a little co-op gallery in downtown Saugatuck that shows an interesting selection of local art.
+Fris’ downtown store (30 W 8th St, Holland, (616) 396-6518) has a good selection of what you need.

 LISTEN TO MUSIC

 We enjoy the Chamber Music Festival of Saugatuck’s concerts.
 They are on Thursday and Friday nights in July and August and take place at the Saugatuck Woman’s Club, Butler and Hoffman Streets, Saugatuck.
 And we go to the Gilmore concerts in Kalamazoo.
 They have a keyboard festival every other year.
 The best international pianists are invited.
 And there are occasional concert series at other times.
 Fontana Chamber Arts summer concerts at the Kalamazoo Nature Center are magical.
 We are also fond of the music of the local jazz vibraphonist Jim Cooper who plays in various venues around the area.

 SEE LIVE THEATER